 Schools should therefore ensure that they are aware of the increased risk factors and know how to access appropriate support for these young people when required.

-14. Online Safety
+14. Online Safety and the use of mobile technology

 Refer to the Emmaus Catholic MAC Online Safety Policy for further information.